The Official Name Explanations Thread

 Katakana is バータ (Bāta).
 Officially romanized all over Japan as "Burtta".
 Funimation went with "Burter".
 Viz went with "Butta".

 It's a pun on the English word "butter".
 That is approximated as バター (batā) in katakana.
 Move the ー after the バ (ba) and you get the character's name.
 "Burtta" is a fine translation.
 "Burter" isn't quite correct; it would only be a valid translation if the katakana was バーター (bātā).
 "Butta" isn't quite correct, either; it would only work as a translation of バッタ (batta).
 I'd just translate the name as "Bertta".
-Maybe "Burta" because I like how the looks more.
+Maybe "Burtta" because I like how the looks more.

 tl;dr His name is "Bertta", "Burtta", "Burta", "Berta", etc, not "Burter" or "Butta".